Class 3 Funding Program Winners

 AdhereTech / Weill Cornell Medical Center

-AdhereTech has created wireless smart pill bottles that improve medication adherence.
-Dr. Roy Gulick is a Professor of Medicine at Weill Cornell and the Principal Investigator of the Cornell HIV Clinical Trials Unit.
-AdhereTech will be working with Dr. Gulick and his team to assess patient adherence to an HIV drug regimen (tenofovir-based) over 12 weeks using AdhereTech bottles with reminders and feedback, compared to the usual standard of care.
+AdhereTech, who has created the wireless smart pill bottles that improve medication adherence will be working with Dr. Gulick, Professor of Medicine at Weill Cornell and the Principal Investigator of the Cornell HIV Clinical Trials Unit.
+In this joint pilot, they will assess patient adherence to an HIV drug regimen (tenofovir-based) over 12 weeks using AdhereTech bottles with reminders and feedback, compared to the usual standard of care.

 BioDigital / Memorial Sloan-Kettering Cancer Center

-BioDigital and Memorial Sloan-Kettering are addressing deficiencies in patient-doctor communication through the use of new visualization technology.
-BioDigital's Human Platform, an interactive 3D virtual body that is already widely used in academia, will be introduced into the Memorial Sloan-Kettering clinical workflow as a tool to more effectively communicate complex health topics.
+BioDigital is introducing its Human Platform, an interactive 3D virtual body into the Memorial Sloan-Kettering clinical workflow as a tool to more effectively communicate complex health topics.
 The expected results include increased patient engagement, understanding and satisfaction - all while saving doctors time.

 eCaring / Pace University

 This pilot will test the outcomes of the eCaring web-based care management & monitoring system with a high need population of chronically ill, multicultural older adults in Henry Street Settlement’s Vladeck Cares Naturally Occurring Retirement Community (NORC).
-Patients & their caregivers will be randomly selected to receive eCaring for 6 months.
-Pace RN’s will track data & assess the effect on use of healthcare resources, disease management, preventable events, & costs.
+Patients & their caregivers will be randomly selected to receive eCaring for 6 months, while Pace RN’s will track data & assess the effect on the use of this platform.

 Opticology / New York Eye & Ear Infirmary (Now Mount Sinai)

-Diabetics must measure their blood glucose despite being painful and inconvenient.
-We have developed a better way to measure blood glucose in the 17 million Type II diabetics: through ocular tears.
-Our technology consists of a pen shaped device with glucose sensing chemistry at the tip that gently touches the tears just above the lower eyelid.
-Our pilot will measure the correlation between tear and blood glucose in diabetic patients.
+Opticology has developed a better way to measure blood glucose in the 17 million Type II diabetics: through ocular tears to help diabetics feel more comfortable when taking their measurement.
+The pilot will utilize a pen shaped device with glucose sensing chemistry at the tip that will gently touch the tears just above the lower eyelid and will measure the correlation between tear and blood glucose in diabetic patients.